Terms and Conditions of Business

 1. Fees

 All fees, drug charges, supplements and other products are subject to VAT at the current rate.
 Fees are charged according to the nature of the procedure, test and the time taken to carry these out, as well as drugs and consumables used.
-The fees are provided in detailed form on invoicing and patient’s records.
+The fees are provided in detailed form on invoicing and patients’ records.
+To reflect increasing operational costs and to remain aligned with industry standards, Surrey Hills Equine Veterinary Practice reserves the right to review and adjust its fees periodically.
+While we endeavour to communicate significant changes where possible, individual notification of fee adjustments may not always be provided.

 2. Estimates for the cost of treatment